 While you’re talking to your customers, show empathy for the situations they discuss.
 It makes all the difference in the world and cannot be stressed enough.
 Without insight, everything else will seem staged and cold.
 Try to imagine how they feel, and say things like “I understand how you feel” and “I would feel the same way.”
 Even if they are complaining about your business, continue to show empathy for them.
 Compassion is the difference that can turn a bad situation into a good one, and turn an angry customer into a loyalist; it is singularly the best skill to have when handling conflict resolution.

 It Takes Teamwork

 Another skill that can help with angry customers is turning their issue into a team issue – a problem both of you have, and a problem that both of you can solve.
 Use the word “we” instead of “I” and ask their input on how to resolve the situation.
 You’ll learn how to make them happy, and they will feel like they have some measure of control over their position – which makes for a successful conflict resolution experience.

 Calm Down and Slow Down

 Don’t rush through your interactions with customers, even if you are very busy.
-Rushing will just negate everything else you are doing to make them feel comfortable and welcome at your business.
+Rushing will negate everything else you are doing to make them feel comfortable and welcome at your business.
 Think of a calm, smooth sea and try to imply this through your behavior and attitude when interacting with your customers.
 This attitude can be infectious, and cause your customers to calm down and slow down, as well.
-A calm customer is a happy customer, and this makes for a great customer service experience.
+A calm customer is a happy customer, and this makes for an exceptional customer service experience.

 The Customer IS Always Right